Find the academic program that's right for you. Learn more about PTC's schools and departments and available

 Academic Success Workshops

 Academic Success Workshops are discussion/workshop seminars sponsored by the Student Support Services program.
 Recent topics have included Time Management, Test Anxiety, Study Skills and Financial Literacy.
 See a complete list of dates, times and locations for these workshops.

-Participants are able to check out laptop computers, borrow textbooks when available and have access to computers, fax machines and printer/copier.
-To be eligible to check out laptop computers, SSS participants must first watch the Basic Technology Training GROW Module.
-Contact your Student Support Services counselor for a link to this module.
+Participants are able to check out laptop computers, borrow textbooks when available and have access to computers, calculators, a fax machine and printer/copier.

 All services offered to Student Support Services participants are free.